Geraldo Boldewijn

-Early years
+Early life

 Boldewijn was born in Amsterdam and later began playing football for the Amsterdam Panthers of the American Football Bond Nederland (AFBN).
 He started playing flag football in the Netherlands and did not play tackle football until he was fifteen.

 He then moved to Boise, Idaho to play one year of high school football at Capital High School, earning first-team All-Southern Idaho Conference and second-team all-state honors his senior year as the team finished with an 8-2 record.
 Boldewijn played in the East-West Shrine Game as well.
 He recorded 41 receptions for 502 yards and five touchdowns his senior season.
 He also rushed for 51 yards and one touchdown on three carries, returned eight kickoffs for 303 yards and a touchdown and returned six punts for 107 yards and a touchdown.

 College career

 Boldewijn played for the Boise State Broncos from 2010 to 2013.
 He was redshirted in 2009.
 He played in thirteen games in 2010, catching 11 passes for 160 yards.
 Boldewijn changed his name from "Geraldo Hiwat" to "Geraldo Boldewijn" after his redshirt freshman year.
 "Boldewijn" is his mother's last name.
 He was suspended for the first four games of the 2011 season by the NCAA for receiving improper benefits, which was borrowing a 1990 Toyota Camry with 177,000 miles on it.
 He played in, and started three, of the team's last nine games of the 2011 season, recording 19 receptions for 266 yards and two touchdowns.
 The NCAA suspended Boldewijn for the first four games of the 2012 season for receiving extra benefits, which resulted from his high school host family assisting him in booking a flight to the Netherlands to see his family over Christmas.
 He appeared in, and started four, of the Broncos' last nine games in 2012, catching 18 passes for 197 yards and two touchdowns.
 He started all thirteen games his redshirt senior season in 2013, catching 39 passes for 528 yards and two touchdowns.
 Boldewijn majored in business at Boise State.